 RCCP will monitor, record, take seriously and deal promptly with any problems it receives about something that has or hasn’t happened at RCCP.
 If necessary, RCCP will improve its internal operations and or external relationships to rectify any weaknesses highlighted by a problem about the service it provides.

 We try to resolve problems internally first.
-Where there is a problem, please contact Paul Sharpe, Chief Executive (contact details at the end of this document), in the first instance and explain why you are unhappy and what action is needed.
+Where there is a problem, please contact Lesley Murphy, Chief Executive (contact details at the end of this document), in the first instance and explain why you are unhappy and what action is needed.
 Paul will be able to identify the person who provided the service and get a response to your enquiry.
 We will try to resolve the matter for you as quickly as we can, and within 5 working days at most.

 If your problem has not been satisfactorily resolved internally, the following process will apply: